-"Rejoice greatly, O daughter of Zion; shout, O daughter of Jerusalem: behold, thy King cometh unto thee: he is just, and having salvation; lowly, and riding upon an ass, and upon a colt the foal of an ass."
-(Zechariah 9:9)
+In the biblical story Jesus rides into Jerusalem in a provocative act, openly assuming the role of the Messiah.
+He is declaring himself claimant to the throne of Israel by pantomiming the prophesy of Zechariah (9:9): "Rejoice greatly, O daughter of Zion; shout, O daughter of Jerusalem: behold, thy King cometh unto thee: he is just, and having salvation; lowly, and riding upon an ass, and upon a colt the foal of an ass."
+The traditional narrative of the canonical gospels tells us (Matthew 21:1-11):

 "And when they drew nigh unto Jerusalem, and were come to Bethphage, unto the mount of Olives, then sent Jesus two disciples,